ShashankShubham/Amazon_prime_powerBI/README.md

 Drama and family-friendly ratings dominate the catalog, indicating broad audience targeting.

+Business Value
+This analysis helps content, marketing, and strategy teams understand genre demand, regional focus, and long-term investment trends, enabling data-driven entertainment decisions.
+What I Learned
+This project strengthened my ability to clean data, build meaningful dashboards, and translate visual insights into clear business narratives.
+Future Improvements
+Future enhancements could include sentiment analysis, comparison with other OTT platforms, integration of viewer ratings, and automated data refresh.
+About Me
+I am an aspiring Data Analyst with hands-on experience in SQL, Excel, Power BI, and Python.
+I enjoy transforming raw data into insights that support decision-making.

 🚀 Conclusion

 This project highlights how data visualization can uncover meaningful patterns in entertainment platforms.